Facebook Pixel Applications are open! Guidance and tips to prepare your application to UCLA AUD's graduate programs Opens a new window

 “Modern life demands, and is waiting for, a new kind of plan, both for the house and the city.” – Le Corbusier

 The Monsanto House of the Future, built in 1957 in Anaheim, California, is an ultra-modern, 20th-century prefabricated house.
-Over the ten years in which it was on display at Disneyland’s Tomorrowland, more than 20 million visitors toured the house to explore and experience what was billed as the future of housing, a study on how plastic might be used to mass-produce housing at lower costs—"plastic, fantastic living."
-Students' welcome kits include a pre-lasercut model of the Monsanto House.
+Over the ten years in which it was on display at Disneyland’s Tomorrowland, the Monsanto House represented the future of housing, and acted as a study on how plastic might be used to mass-produce housing at lower costs—"plastic, fantastic living."

 Syllabus, schedule, fees, and registration info are available at summer.ucla.edu/institutes/JumpStart.